bcgov/digital.gov.bc.ca/.github/ISSUE_TEMPLATE/issue--code.md

 ---
 name: 'Issue: Code'
-about: 'Issue template for Task: DevOps'
+about: 'Issue template for Task: Dev'
 title: ''
 labels: 'task: dev'
 assignees: ''

 ---

+#### Description of Task

+- Explain what is involved in completing this task

 #### Acceptance Criteria (_What does the content need to include to be accepted by the PO?_)